D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Abstract

 \section{Abstract}

-Detecting deepfakes remains an open problem.
+Detecting diffusion-generated deepfake images remains an open problem.
 Current detection methods fail against an adversary who adds imperceptible adversarial perturbations to the deepfake to evade detection.
-We propose \textbf{D}isjoint \textbf{D}eepfake \textbf{D}etection (\name), a deepfake detector designed to improve adversarial robustness beyond de facto solutions such as adversarial training. \name uses an ensemble of models over disjoint subsets of the frequency spectrum to significantly improve robustness.
+In this work, we propose \textbf{D}isjoint \textbf{D}iffusion \textbf{D}eepfake \textbf{D}etection (\name), a deepfake detector designed to improve black-box adversarial robustness beyond de facto solutions such as adversarial training. \name uses an ensemble of models over disjoint subsets of the frequency spectrum to significantly improve adversarial robustness.
 Our key insight is to leverage a redundancy in the frequency domain and apply a saliency partitioning technique to disjointly distribute frequency components across multiple models.
-We formally prove that these disjoint ensembles lead to a reduction in the dimensionality of the input subspace where adversarial deepfakes lie.
-We then empirically validate the \name method against white-box attacks and black-box attacks and find that \name significantly outperforms existing state-of-the-art defenses applied to deepfake detection.
+We formally prove that these disjoint ensembles lead to a reduction in the dimensionality of the input subspace where adversarial deepfakes lie, thereby making adversarial deepfakes harder to find for black-box attacks.
+We then empirically validate the \name method against several black-box attacks and find that \name significantly outperforms existing state-of-the-art defenses applied to diffusion-generated deepfake detection.
+We also demonstrate that \name provides robustness against adversarial deepfakes from unseen data distributions as well as unseen generative techniques.